interpretml/interpret/docs/interpret/hyperparameters.md

 ## inner_bags
 default: 0

+WARNING: Setting this value to 50 will typically increase the fitting time by a factor of 50x.

 ideal: 50 (diminishing returns beyond this point)

-hyperparameters: [0, 50]
+hyperparameters: [0] OR if you can afford it [0, 50]

-WARNING: Setting this value to 50 will typically increase the fitting time by a factor of 50x.

 guidance: The default inner_bags value of 0 disables inner bagging.
 Setting this parameter to 1 or other low values will typically make the model worse since model fitting will then only use a subset of the data.
 Increasing the number of inner bags to 50 can improve model accuracy at the cost of significantly longer training times.
 If computation time is not a constraint, we suggest trying both 0 and 50, but not other values in between.